 German language skills are helpful-but not mandatory at the beginning.
 Many international teachers start by teaching English-language classes or working with expat communities.
 Over time, reaching B1-level German increases opportunities, especially for insurance-recognized programs and local health institutions.

-Enroll in the March 2026 Training – Transform Your Passion into a Career
+– Transform Your Passion into a Career

 Yes.
 International teachers can legally teach yoga with a Freelance Visa (Freiberufler) or a valid work permit, provided they have recognized certification.